In this article, you will learn about the HEIMDAL Agent interface.

-The first screen of Thor Home is divided into 2 sections and the first one being displayed is Thor Foresight.
+The first screen of Thor Home is divided into 2 sections and the first one being displayed is Threat Prevention Endpoint.

-You can initiate Thor scans by clicking on the buttons, that are green if everything is fine.
+You can initiate Thor scans by clicking on the buttons, that is green if everything is fine.
 These buttons will become orange if there are any vulnerabilities found.

-The second module of the home screen is of Thor Vigilance, the next-gen anti-virus solution provided by Heimdal Security that can be regarded as the reactive branch that deals with threats that have found their way on the computer, like viruses and malware.
+The second module of the home screen is of Next-Gen Antivirus, the next-gen anti-virus solution provided by Heimdal Security that can be regarded as the reactive branch that deals with threats that have found their way on the computer, like viruses and malware.

-It complements the Thor Foresight product module to offer all-around protection.
+It complements the Threat Prevention Endpoint product module to offer all-around protection.
 It is flexible, easy to use and it offers a wide variety of scanning profiles to fit your personal needs.

 The outlook of this tool includes the time of the last scan, information about real-time protection as well as the numbers of infections and quarantined files.